ostracod/ostracode/languageDocumentation/fundamentals.md

 * `boolT` is the type of a boolean value.
 A boolean value is either true or false.
 * `intT` is the type of a signed 64-bit integer.
 * `floatT` is the type of a double-precision floating-point number.
+* `bufferT` is the type of a buffer.
+A buffer is a mutable sequence of bytes.
 * `strT` is the type of a string.
-A string is a sequence of characters.
+A string is an immutable sequence of characters.
 * `symbolT` is the type of a symbol.
 Every symbol is globally unique.
 * `listT` is the type of a list.
 A list is a sequence of items.
 * `dictT` is the type of a dictionary.
 A dictionary is an associative array of items whose keys are also items.